 MSR 623.
 Physical Rehabilitation II.
 3 credits.

 This course incorporates the occupational therapy process and centers on the theoretical foundations and intervention of clients with orthopedic, cardiac pulmonary, and other health conditions.
 Students will formulate intervention plans that will include a final synthesis of how assistive technologies are used to enhance occupational performance.
-Students will be introduced to advanced practice areas and build upong knowledge of documentation.
+Students will be introduced to advanced practice areas and build upon knowledge of documentation.
 P: MSR 503, MSR 603, MSR 613; Co: MSR 553, MSR 633.

 MSR 633.
 Rehabilitation with Children and Youth.
 3 credits.

 This course focuses on applying theories and frames of reference with children and youth.
-Students will expore family and community interactions, interprofessional collaboration, and the assistive technology process.
+Students will explore family and community interactions, interprofessional collaboration, and the assistive technology process.
 A variety of practice settings and service delivery models will be examined, and students will develop strategies for implementing assessments and interventions.
 P: MSR 503, 603 613; Co: MSR 623, 553.